 Mention of occupational health, different support groups (international providers?).
 Institutional support (professional assistance).

+Consider: Mention the possibility that the help might be provided by the same persons / organizations that evaluate you: you might lose your job if you get diagnosed.

+Consider: The idea behind different support groups are really important, but we might not be able to list them.

+Mention: CISM-groups or others, trained co-workers who can help out if needed.

 The available help might differ between different member-states, this needs to be taken into consideration.